COMPUTER SCIENCE CAFÉ

 Data accuracy/integrity during data transmission:

-During data transmission it is possible that data can be damaged through circuitry issues, electromagnetic interference when the signal is travelling via cables.
+signal attenuation, electromagnetic interference or cross talk when the signal is travelling via cables.
 Data could also be deliberately changed or corrupted during data transmission.
 In some stages data might be completely unreadable in other cases it is possible that binary representations of 1 is changed to a 0 and 0s to 1s.
 There are three common methods of checking if data has been received with all BIT's still as original.

 • Parity Check